swahlquist/liligenspark/README.md

 in order to support locales.
 You can find examples of these throughought the code, using commands such as `i18n.t('key', "string")` or `{{t "this is some test" key='key'}}`.
 Instructions for generating and processing string files is located in `/i18n_generator.rb`.

-### Contribution Ideas

-CoughDrop is an actively-developed system with an API-driven Rails backend and a rather heavy Ember frontend.
-This can be intimidating, even for people who know these frameworks, and prevent people from contributing.
-If you would like to contribute, you can join the (https://www.openaac.org)[OpenAAC Slack Channel] and ask for ideas or pointers.
-In addition, here are some fairly modular components that I haven't had time to develop, and would love a contribution
-on:

-- Grammar service to support auto-tenses and middle words as communicators build simplified sentences
-- Dynamic Scene Displays framework to build photo-based interfaces for activating objects on a scene (consider using (https://github.com/CoughDrop/aac_shim)[aac_shim]
-- External API Integrations (recent news, movie tickets, etc.) (consider using (https://github.com/CoughDrop/aac_shim)[aac_shim]
-- Core word service to return information on a word including most common part of speech, common variations/tenses, etc.
-- API documentation (yeah I know, I should have done it along the way)

-I'm happy to provide guidance for any of these projects to help get them underway :-).

 #### Backend Setup

 Dev dependencies: ruby, Postgres, Redis, Node, ember-cli